jadecobra/python_tdd_exercises/source/data structures: dictionaries.rst

        def test_creating_dictionaries_with_sets_as_keys(self):
            {{1, 2}: "BOOM"}

-the terminal responds with a :doc:`TypeError`
+the terminal responds witha :doc:`TypeError`

 GREEN: make it pass
 ^^^^^^^^^^^^^^^^^^^